 As part of his international professional experience, Mr. Matson worked as an Agribusiness Specialist in Bolivia.
 While in this position, Mr. Matson gained experience in agricultural marketing, trade promotion, grant management, strategic planning, and association strengthening.
 This position allowed him to gain valuable insight into the document creation process and experience working with grants and the application process.

 Within the United States, Mr. Matson was a part of the USDA Rural Business Cooperative Service in Washington D.C. where he worked as an Agricultural Marketing Specialist.
-Most of Mr. Matson’s expertise and knowledge of feasibility studies stems form his position with the USDA where he conducted and reviewed feasibility studies, marketing strategies, and business plans of producer-owned businesses.
+Most of Mr. Matson’s expertise and knowledge of feasibility studies stems from his position with the USDA where he conducted and reviewed feasibility studies, marketing strategies, and business plans of producer-owned businesses.
 This has allowed him to gain valuable insight into the components of these documents and the best uses for businesses.

 Mr. Matson was also a partner with Heatherwood Consulting Group, which he helped co-found.
 This internet-based promotional products company has gained several millions of dollars in sales from all 50 states and internationally.
-With this position, he oversaw all aspects of internet marketing, business planning, and contractor selection to manage business expansion, His time with this company gave Mr. Matson more experience with marketing and promotional planning.–www.runandwin.com/, www.yourlogoworks.com/
+With this position, he oversaw all aspects of internet marketing, business planning, and contractor selection to manage business expansion.
+His time with this company gave Mr. Matson more experience with marketing and promotional planning.–www.runandwin.com/, www.yourlogoworks.com/